Water Memory | Jala Smriti

 Performance runtime: approximately 65 minutes—with no intermission

-Written by Kitty Brazelton and Vaibu Mohan, Water Memory (Jala Smirti) is based on a provided prompt of integrating AI into a creative work.
+Written by Kitty Brazelton and Vaibu Mohan, Water Memory (Jala Smriti) is based on a provided prompt of integrating AI into a creative work.
 The two were paired by the 96-Hour Opera Project team and the match was serendipitous.

 Both composer Kitty Brazelton and librettist Vaibu Mohan shared the experience of witnessing the decline of a beloved older woman in their family due to dementia.
-For this creative team, Water Memory (Jala Smirti) has become a deeply personal story about the power of memory, family, and connection.
+For this creative team, Water Memory (Jala Smriti) has become a deeply personal story about the power of memory, family, and connection.

-FESTIVAL DATES
+NOW FESTIVAL DATES

 Jun 10-14, 2026